arslanbekov/arslanbekov/README.md

 - High-performance Go library for CloudConnexa API
 - RESTful API client with comprehensive coverage
-- Used as foundation for Terraform provider
+- Used as a foundation for the Terraform provider
-- Clean, idiomatic Go code with full documentation
+- Clean, idiomatic Go code with complete documentation

 </td>
 </tr>